akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 layout: post
 disqus_comments: false
 date: 2016-01-09 09:30:00 UTC
-title: Telling a story about IHT using Python (Chapter II - under review)
+title: Telling a story about IHT using Python (Chapter II)
 ---

 In this notebook, $(i)$ we will further dive in the original IHT scheme and note some of its